MarcusHoltz/marcusholtz.github.io/_posts/2025-08-18-custom-ipblocklist-aggregator-with-geofiltering.md

 That link will provide a **Data Preview** section where you can quickly filter by `country_name` and `country_iso_code`.

+This project assumes you are already doing country-based blocking.
+The best method for country-based blocking is to inverse match.
+Anything not matching the countries you are accepting traffic from, blocked.
+Then filter with this project's custom blocklists.

 * * *